katrinali02/computational-linguistics/README.md

 # Project Description

-Implement unigram and bigram language models and evaluate their performance by implementing maximum likelihood estimation with add-k smoothing, as well as a perplexity calculation to test models.
+Implemented unigram and bigram language models and evaluated their performance using maximum likelihood estimation with add-k smoothing and perplexity calculation.
+The models were later tested on toy data.
+The task involved defining an `NgramLanguageModel` class, implementing the `train`, `predict_unigram`, `predict_bigram`, and `test_perplexity` functions.
+Training required accumulating counts from tokenized sentences with start and end tokens.
+Predictions used add-k smoothing and log probabilities to avoid floating point underflow.
+Perplexity was calculated as the normalized total log-likelihood of a test corpus.